jamiefhill/js-react-test/README.md

+## Work notes

+- Initially added react components to split form into separate parts for address, contact, etc
+- Updated the labelled component to take a name prop, allowing key/value pairs to send to the api
+- Discovered that the database server was running in the same script command as the api, this isn't a great way to do anything.
+I appreaciate that this is probably been done for the purposes of creating the migration task step.
+I reworked the project to use docker-compose and individual docker files as a more standard approach, which if you use a temporary volume (not linked to a local directory) you can have the same non-persistent database.
+Also updated pm2 in the api to log out what is happening so that console.log's in the api can be used for debug. pm2 --watch seems not that robust for picking up files changes during development, however, its more useful this way that it was originally.
+- Added knex db-seed project with migrations and seed data.
+- Updated api to insert form submitted data to database.
+- Added state based message/error logging on the front end for contact submissions.

+## Running the project

+### Start up

+`docker-compose up --build`

+You may not need to build on subsequent runs.
+You can optionally run it with `-d` to detatch it from the terminal, however for development purposes its good to see terminal log output as the system is running.

+### Shut down

+`ctrl-d`

+`docker-compose down`

-# Your Challenge
+## Your Challenge

 Your challenge is a mix of tasks focussed around the day to day role of a JavaScript Node + React developer.
 You may not get all of the tasks below completed, and it's at your discretion which you focus the most time to within each task.
 Don't worry about spending too much time styling on the user interface - please simply ensure you are using semantic HTML and it is in a presentable state.

 Please spend around 3 hours on the challenge, plus any time needed to get your environment up and running.
 If you need any assistance getting your environment running, please contact `ian@komododigital.co.uk` or the Komodo offices and we will support ASAP.
 Do not worry if you do not complete the challenge or the stretch goals.
 Please spend your time as you best see fit, particularly with a view to demonstrating your technical strengths.